 Retinitis Pigmentosa (RP) or pigmentary retinal dystrophy is a hereditary disorder predominantly affecting the rods more than the cones.
 It is a most common hereditary fundus disorder, with a prevalence of approximately 1:5000.
 The clinical features of retinitis pigmentosa can be correlated to kaphavidagdhadristi.
 A 33 year old female patient with a prior diagnosis of RP was admitted in SJIIM hospital, Bangalore.
 She was treated with Shiroudwartana followed by Shiroabyanga, Nasya, Tailadhara, Tarpana, Putapaka and punarnavaswarasapana.
 There was improvement in visual acuity and the patient was able to perceive the objects clearer than before, since there is no treatment in contemporary science to reverse the damage caused by RP.
 Hence here an approach is made to improve the eyesight by slowing down the progression of disease with the help of various treatment modalities.

-Keywords: Retinitispigmentosa, Kaphavidagdhadristi, Nasya, Tailadhara, punarnavaswarasapana anteriorly and posteriorly.
-The macula region is not affected until a late stage1.
+Keywords: Retinitispigmentosa, Kaphavidagdhadristi, Nasya, Tailadhara, punarnavaswarasapana

 INTRODUCTION